TWiStErRob/PhilHackerBlogSource/content/post/push-notification-meditation.md

 He goes on to suggest that there's a relationship between these realizations (facilitated by mindfulness) and smoking cessation.
 Again, when I first read this, I thought, "Nonsense."

-Now, I didn't reject Brewer's claim because I'm some naivè soul who thinks that human cognition is limitless and that people are near-perfectly rational.
+Now, I didn't reject Brewer's claim because I'm some naive soul who thinks that human cognition is limitless and that people are near-perfectly rational.
 I was a big fan of [skepticism](https://plato.stanford.edu/entries/skepticism/#PhiSkeVsOrdInc) back in my philosophy days, and more recently, I've been getting a kick out of hearing about studies that suggest that we don't know as much about ourselves as we'd like to think.[^3] Still, until recently, I found it hard to believe that someone could be unaware of something so intense as the _taste of her cigarette_ as she smoked.

 Again, receiving a text message while meditating shifted my thinking on all of this.